Thejaswi1405/ImageDetectionAvsO/README.md

 # ImageDetectionAvsO
-Model train for detecting apples and oranges
+Model for detecting Apples and Oranges